Iran–PJAK conflict: 2023

+2024

+2025

+On July 15, one-way attack drones attributed to Iran struck a Toyota vehicle in the village of Shiwa Gozan, near Penjwen in Southern Kurdistan.
+The attack killed Semko Kobani, a member of the Eastern Kurdistan Defense Units, and injured another member of the group.

+On July 20, a border guard, later named Sina Satarvand, was killed as part of an armed confrontation in Baneh.

+On July 21, two members of the Iranian border forces, Sajjad Adib and Ali Badaq, were injured in a separate clash near Sebedlu in the same area, Baneh.

+On July 25, one member of the Iranian security forces was, reportedly, killed and two others were injured in a confrontation in Sardasht.

+On July 26, two officers in the ranks of the IRGC were killed by PJAK fighters in Kani Dinar.

 Warfare tactics

 PJAK has adopted hit-and-run assault tactics against Iranian forces, carrying them out with small arms and grenades.
 Following their attacks, PJAK militants often cross back into Iraq and into the regions of Iraqi Kurdistan.
 This tactic is often responsible for subsequent Iranian retaliation that results in civilian casualties, as it leads Iranian forces to mistake civilian villages with PJAK outposts and bases.
 PJAK is believed to have some heavier weaponry in its Mount Qandil camp such as RPGs and heavy machine-guns.

 Foreign involvement

 Iranian and Turkish authorities allegations

 Iran has accused the PJAK group of operating as a proxy of hostile foreign intelligence services, namely the intelligence services of the United States, as well as those operated by Israel, Saudi Arabia, and the United Kingdom.
 Moreover, Turkish authorities have made allegations on links between PJAK and the United States.

 Turkey has had cooperations with Iran to fight PKK and PJAK through Iran–Turkey High Security Commission.
 Both Iran and Turkey perceive PJAK as a threat and putting them through great challenges.

 According to the Jamestown Foundation's July 2006 Terrorism Monitor, PJAK's military operations are believed to be funded by Kurdish immigrant communities in Europe and Kurdish businessmen in Iran.

 According to Aljazeera, Turkey's minister of interior has said that Turkey and Iran will conduct a joint operation to tackle the Kurdish activists.
 However, the minister did not disclose the time and location of the intended operation.

 Despite the supposed cooperation between Turkey and Iran, Turkey has accused Iran and its ally Syria of backing the PKK.